Effortless Pink Radish Almond

 Please check ingredients for potential allergens and consult a health professional if in doubt.

-• Gluten (from the bread).
+• Gluten (from white bread).

 • Nuts (almonds).